dubemike/CodeCovPlayground/TestCoverageAnalyser/README.md

 # XcodeTestCoverageAnalyser

-A description of this package.
+A simple description of this package.